 - At the beginning of the next paragraph add the word "provisional" to read as: “Your provisional appointment will begin..."

-2. If the candidate has completed all requirements EXCEPT dissertation completion, there must be provisional language added to the letter of offer (see paragraph two of the template), and a realistic start date needs to be chosen based on when POD will be available.
-Insert the same language as above in scenario 1.
-There are the two options for due dates, depending on timing of the offer letter prior to start date and/or the department’s wishes, which can always be more restrictive than the PDO.
-But, keep in mind a general 60-day rule.
+2. If the candidate has completed all requirements EXCEPT dissertation completion, there must be provisional language added to the letter of offer (see paragraph two of the template).
+However, a realistic start date needs to be set based on when POD will be available.
+Keep in mind the 60-day rule.
+Insert the same language as above in option 2.
 If the person is not within a maximum of 60 days of obtaining proof of degree, the start date should either be delayed or a new candidate selected.

 - Note: Due date here may be based on how far into the future (from the date of the letter of offer) the start date is set for, or whether the department ideally wants the degree to be granted before the person begins work.

 - Note: If the candidate is from outside the U.S. the time between dissertation and POD may be many months.
 Use discretion and reasonableness based on the circumstances, or delay the start date.
-Anything longer than 60 days need to be discussed with the PDO coordinator and approval obtained based on particulars of the circumstances.
+Anything longer than 60 days need to be discussed with the Postdoctoral Program Manager and approval obtained based on particulars of the unusual circumstances.

 3. If the candidate is not at the completion of dissertation stage, s/he is not considered close enough to achieving a doctoral degree to be hired as a postdoctoral fellow.
 If the department wishes to hire this person, another job code category must be selected until the proof of degree is available.